Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

   - In order for the function it the player will either have to type 'yes' or 'no' without space.
 Which looks weird.
   - The bug was fixed by simply fixing a small typo in the code
 ![](assets/imgs/Screenshot%20(119).png)

+- The bugs have been fixed:
+  - Rewrote the entire code, the main changes are
+    - From a 8x8 grid I made it to a 10x10 grid
+    - The player can see a part of the ships now

 ### Planning & Design
 Rough outline of the game: